-Ryan Squire (Bio-X Bowes Fellow 2010) is working for Prophecy Sciences as a data scientist.
+Ryan Squire (Bio-X Bowes Fellow 2010) will be graduating from Stanford at the end of the summer and is currently working for Prophecy Sciences as a data scientist.

 Pakpoom Subsoontorn (Bio-X Bioengineering Fellow 2008) is in the process of applying for postdoctoral positions.